 Hard bounce = Permanent delivery failure

 Hard bounce needs the most attention in your email list as it is a permanent failure and harms your sender's reputation every time you attempt to mail to such invalid addresses.
-You can read Hard Bounces versus Soft Bounces in order to obtain a better understanding of difference between soft and hard bounces.
+You can read Hard Bounces versus Soft Bounces to better understand the difference between soft and hard bounces.
 Here are a few reasons for the hard bounce.